-The District's contractually required composite contribution rate for the year ended June 30, 2023 was 40.4% of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any Unfunded Actuarial Accrued Liability.
-Contributions to the pension plan from the District were \$374,169 for the year ended June 30, 2023.
+The District's contractually required composite contribution rate for the year ended June 30, 2023 was 41.0% of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any Unfunded Actuarial Accrued Liability.
+Contributions to the pension plan from the District were \$868.997 for the year ended June 30, 2023.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions liability used to calculate the Net Pension Liability was determined by an actuarial valuation as of that date.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

+At June 30, 2023, the District reported a liability of \$7,515,745 for its proportionate share of the Net Pension Liability.
+The Net Pension Liability was measured as of June 30, 2022 and the total pension liability used to calculate the Net Pension Liability was determined by an actuarial valuation as of that date.
 The District's proportion of the Net Pension Liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2022, the District's proportion was 0.04304%, which was a decrease of 0.00353% from its proportion measured as of June 30, 2021.
+At June 30, 2023, the District's proportion was 0.099418%, which was a decrease of 0.004522% from its proportion measured as of June 30, 2021.